Coronavirus digest: Omicron likely to infect half of Europe in 2 months | DW | 11.01.2022

 More than half of people in Europe are on track to contract the omicron coronavirus variant in the next two months if infections continue at current rates, the World Health Organization (WHO) said Tuesday.

-"At this rate, the Institute for Health Metrics and Evaluation (IHME) forecasts that more than 50 percent of the population in the region will be infected with Omicron in the next six to eight weeks," Hans Kluge, regional director for WHO's European office, told a press conference.
+"At this rate, the Institute for Health Metrics and Evaluation forecasts that more than 50% of the population in the region will be infected with omicron in the next six to eight weeks," Hans Kluge, regional director for WHO's European office, told a press conference.

 The WHO's European region comprises 53 countries and territories including several in Central Asia.
 Kluge noted that 50 of them had confirmed cases of the omicron variant.